High-voltage direct current: Monopole

-These effects can be eliminated with installation of a metallic return conductor between the two ends of the monopolar transmission line.
+These effects can be eliminated with the installation of a metallic return conductor between the two ends of the monopolar transmission line.
 Since one terminal of the converters is connected to earth, the return conductor need not be insulated for the full transmission voltage, which makes it less costly than the high-voltage conductor.
 The decision of whether or not to use a metallic return conductor is based upon economic, technical and environmental factors.

 Modern monopolar systems for pure overhead lines typically carry 2 GW.
 If underground or underwater cables are used, the typical value is 1 GW.

 Most monopolar systems are designed for future bipolar expansion.
 Transmission line towers may be designed to carry two conductors, even if only one is used initially for the monopole transmission system.
 The second conductor is either unused, used as electrode line or connected in parallel with the other (as in case of Baltic Cable).

 Symmetrical monopole

 An alternative is to use two high-voltage conductors, operating at about half of the DC voltage, with only a single converter at each end.
 In this arrangement, known as the symmetrical monopole, the converters are earthed only via a high impedance and there is no earth current.
-The symmetrical monopole arrangement is uncommon with line-commutated converters (the NorNed interconnector being a rare example) but is very common with Voltage Sourced Converters when cables are used.
+The symmetrical monopole arrangement is uncommon with line-commutated converters (the NorNed interconnector being a rare example) but is very common with voltage-sourced converters when cables are used.